Edit Blog Post

 At the time of our visit, Iguazu Falls had just been short-listed as a candidate for one of the New7Wonders of Nature

 and the walls of the restaurant were adorned with huge banners campaigning for votes.
 So after lunch, we set off to explore the Falls again - this time from the Brazilian side.
-The national park
+The national park on the

 The Triple Frontier